donami/OOD-1415-markus-hederstrom/Assignments/Iteration_1_Detailed_Use_Case.md

 **Use Case:** Item interaction
 **Actors:** Player, System
 **Description:** Display interaction options for item based on item type.
 Player can choose from the options and the system will execute it.
+**Preconditions:** 1.
+Player must be in a cave.
+2. Item must be usable.
 **Concerned user stories:** 3, 4

 | Actor                                                               | System                                                           |